Characterizing classification datasets: a study of meta-features for meta-learning: Discussion

 \item[Range of the measures:] The meta-features have distinct range of values.
 The alternatives to handle with this issue are \emph{ignoring} or \emph{transforming}.
 In the latter (see Figure~\ref{fig:measure-range}), the \emph{min-max rescaling} and \emph{z-score normalization} are procedures that can be used; the \emph{dataset}, \emph{characterization measure} and the \emph{meta-feature} represent the objects to be transformed.
 The gaps are concerned with identifying suitable combinations between the two dimensions and the normalization of the meta-features.

 \item[Summarization functions:] Different functions can be employed to summarize the measures result.
-The investigation of how the summarization functions affect the measures results are still incipient.
-Furthermore, by finding new alternatives to summarize the measures may increase the discriminative power of the meta-features.
+The investigation of how the summarization functions affect the measures' results are still incipient.
+Furthermore, finding new alternatives to summarize the measures may increase the discriminative power of the meta-features.

-\item[Exceptions:] Some measures can not be computed for all datasets.
-The alternatives to handle with this issue are \emph{ignoring} or \emph{replacing}.
+\item[Exceptions:] Some measures cannot be computed for all datasets.
+The alternatives to handle this issue are \emph{ignoring} or \emph{replacing}.
 In the latter, the alternatives are \emph{applying a preprocessing technique}; \emph{using a default value}; \emph{removing the missing values} (only for multi-valued measures).
 However, the impact of such choices in the characterization result is unknown.

+\item[Meta-feature space:] Meta-feature dimensionality reduction can be performed using a \emph{feature-section} and/or \emph{transformation} approach.
+In the former, \emph{wrapper} is more often used than \emph{filter}.
+In the latter, although PCA is most commonly used, it is used in a small number of studies.
+While the use of feature selection allows model interpretability, transformation usually has a lower computational cost.

 \end{description}